BjornL1/heritage-housing2/README.md

 - User Story 2: As a user, I want to be able to determine the likely sale price of a home based on certain features, so that I can gain insight into the likely values of a given home in the area.
 - User Story 3: As a user, I want to be able to view the four main key features with a threshold score of 0.8, so that I can easily see the features that are most relevant from a predictive power score perspective.

-## Hypothesis, validation and result
+## Hypothesis validation and result

 1. Hypothesis: Sales price house attribute correlation:
    We assume that associoated variables for the following four features has the strongest correlation: lot area, property size, condition and age of the property: